karllmitchell/Channels-DVR-to-Plex/README.md

 If you would like to overload any of the options above, simply add them as arguments, e.g.

-transcode-plex.sh FIND_METHOD="-mmin 360" MAXSIZE=540 COMTRIM=1"
+transcode-plex.sh DAYS=1 MAXSIZE=540 COMTRIM=1

 will only search for files created in the last 6 hours (360 minutes) and will create smaller 540p files with commercials trimmed.
-Note that if previously converted this will over-write it.
-At some point I may implement versioning based on preset.
+Note that it will not transcode previously finished shows until you re=initate your database (CLEAR_DB=1).
 Also, it should be noted that the arguments are case-sensitive.

 An additional option for command line execution only is to specify the show you want to convert using the SOURCE_FILE option, which can either specify the full file name, with or without path, or simply a part of that file name.
 It will also work if the full file path is given too, for compatibility with folder watching scripts.
 So both of these should work:

 convert-plex.sh SOURCE_FILE="2017-01-14-2059 Sherlock on Masterpiece 2017-01-08 S04E02 The Lying Detective.mpg"
 convert-plex.sh SOURCE_FILE="Sherlock"

+One again, if it's in your database it will not run it.
+To force an old version, run twice:

+convert-plex.sh CLEAR_DB=1 DAYS=10000 SOURCE_FILE="Sherlock"
+convert-plex.sh CLEAR_DB=1 DAYS=0

+will convert all shows with "Sherlock" in the title recorded in the past 10000 days, and then will reinitiatlise the database, marking all shows present in Channels DVR as having previously been transcoded.

 **Daemon/cron management**